Irish Sea: Topography

 On the North.
 The Southern limit of the Inner Seas off the West Coast of Scotland, defined as a line joining the South extreme of the Mull of Galloway (54°38'N) in Scotland and Ballyquintin Point (54°20'N) in Northern Ireland.

 On the South.
 A line joining St. David's Head in Wales to Carnsore Point in Ireland.

 The Irish Sea has undergone a series of dramatic changes over the last 20,000 years as the last glacial period ended and was replaced by warmer conditions.
 At the height of the glaciation, the central part of the modern sea was probably a long freshwater lake.
 As the ice retreated 10,000 years ago, the lake reconnected to the sea.

 History

 The Irish Sea was formed in the Neogene era.
 The Irish Sea was called Mare Hibernicus in the Roman Empire.
 Notable crossings include several invasions from Britain.
 The Norman invasion of Ireland took place in stages during the late 12th century from Porthclais near St. Davids, Wales, in Hulks, Snekkars, Keels and Cogs to Wexford Harbour, Leinster.
 The Tudors crossed the Irish Sea to invade in 1529 in caravels and carracks.
-In 1690 the English fleet set sail for the Williamite War in Ireland from Hoylake, Wirral, the departure becoming permanently known as King's Gap as a result.